-Obviously our 8 year old can’t use the table saw, but there are things we include him on so he learns skills, develops confidence of seeing through a task, and bonds with us at the same time.
+Obviously, our 8-year-old can’t use the table saw, but there are things we include him on so he learns skills, develops confidence in seeing through a task, and bonds with us at the same time.
 Family projects can be an incredible way to emotionally nourish your child.

-It’s odd, but usually where we live we never take advantage of.
+It’s odd, but usually, where we live we never take advantage of it.
 In our town, we have this amazing tourist attraction called Garden of the Gods.
 We hardly take our son there because it’s old news to us.
-We recently started changing that, and our son loves to find new things to do in our town, and learn the history behind it.
+We recently started changing that, and our son loves to find new things to do in our town, and learn the history behind them.

 5. Let each family member plan an entire day of what they want to do

 This is an amazing activity that includes the entire family.
-What a three year old comes up with will be entirely different than what your teen-ager comes up with.
+What a three-year-old comes up with will be entirely different from what your teenager comes up with.
 Could be fun!
-You might have to set some guidelines, but let your kids bee creative!
+You might have to set some guidelines, but let your kids be creative!

 6. Build a shelter together in the woods and stay for a day — bring food to cook on a campfire